Beijing closes 10% of subway stations to stem COVID spread

 That has caused the most disruption in Shanghai, where authorities are slowly easing restrictions that have confined most of the city’s 26 million people to their apartments, housing compounds or immediate neighborhoods for close to a month, and in some cases longer.

 Shanghai reported another 4,982 cases Wednesday, all but 260 of them asymptomatic, along with an additional 16 deaths.
-That continues a steady decline in China’s largest city which recorded a daily peak of 27,605 new cases nearly three weeks ago on April 13.
+That continues a steady decline in China’s largest city, which recorded a daily peak of 27,605 new cases on April 13.

 The surprisingly low death toll amid an outbreak of more than 400,000 cases in the city that is home to China's main stock market and biggest port has sparked questions about how such deaths are tallied.

-Communist authorities who tolerate no dissent have sought to scrub such protests from the internet and blamed the protests, including the banging of cooking implements, on agitation by unidentified “foreign anti-China forces."
+Communist authorities who tolerate no dissent have sought to scrub criticism from the internet and blamed the protests, including the banging of cooking implements, on agitation by unidentified “foreign anti-China forces."

+As part of reopening, Shanghai this week began requiring health institutions to fully resume services wherever possible.

+At downtown Huashan Hospital, patients filled the waiting area with lines forming outside some departments.
+While patient numbers are down by about two-thirds from before the most recent wave, their conditions tend to be more serious.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.